Mitarai Digital Folio

 Act 5 83

-Queen Margaret’s dramatic peak falls in Act 1 with 95 lines — the act where the role carries the most weight on stage.
+Queen Margaret’s dramatic peak falls in Act 1 with 95 lines.

 Questions about Queen Margaret